breunigs/gnt-eval/README.md

 Contribution
 ------------

 Please do!
-If you have a suggestions, patches or simply want to report bugs please either [open a ticket](https://github.com/breunigs/gnt-eval/issues/new) or write an email to <breunig@uni-hd.de>.
+If you have suggestions, patches or simply want to report bugs please either [open a ticket](https://github.com/breunigs/gnt-eval/issues/new) or write an email to <breunig@uni-hd.de>.